Medications discussed in this post not for sale

 The drawback of daily injections of liraglutide led to the search for other GLP-1 RA’s that could be administered by once a week injection and even taken orally.
 This led to the discovery of Ozempic for diabetes and the same drug, re-labelled Wegovy for weight loss.

-Semaglutide is a long‐acting glucagon (glucagon is hormone made in the pancreas that increases blood sugar the opposite of insulin) like molecule that mimics the effects of GLP‐1, which promotes weight loss by reducing energy intake, increasing satiety and satiation, and reducing hunger.
+Semaglutide is a molecule that mimics the effects of GLP‐1, which promotes weight loss by reducing energy intake, increasing satiety and satiation, and reducing hunger.
 Many GLP‐1s have been approved for the treatment of type 2 Diabetes- first liraglutide 3.0 mg daily and latter semaglutide.
-Ozempic, the first semaglutides, was the first to be marketed at doses levels of up to a 1 mg injection once a week or in the oral tablet form at a dosage of up to 14 mg a day.
+Ozempic, the first semaglutides, was the first marketed at doses levels of up to a 1 mg injection once a week or in the oral tablet form at a dosage of up to 14 mg a day.
 Over the past 6 years extensive studies have proven the safety and effectiveness of Ozempic not only for diabetic control, but for weight loss as a secondary effect.
+Recently the dose was increased to 2.0 mg.

-The higher doses of semaglutide(marketed as Wegovy) from 1.7 to 2.4 mg a week as a subcutaneous injection were evaluated found to have equal safety and greater weight loss that he lower doses seen with Ozempic.
-Some increase GI side effects weere found.
+The higher doses of semaglutide(marketed as Wegovy) from 1.7 to 2.4 mg a week as a subcutaneous injection we’re evaluated found to have equal safety and greater weight loss that he lower doses seen with Ozempic.
+Some increase GI side effects we’re found.
+In the image below not the 4 different compound semagutides choices.
+Weight loss seemed higher with the L-carnatine preparation and side effects lower with the Vitamin B 12 version.

 Ozempic and Wegovy are the same chemical, the only differences being the dosage.
-Ozempic can replace Wegovy, especially for the lower doses of 0.25, 0.5 and 1 mg per week.
-Ozempic, introduced for diabetes, has a maximal approved dose of 1.0mg and Wegovy for obesity a maximun dose of 2.4 mg per week.
+Ozempic and Compounded Semaglutides can replace Wegovy, especially for the lower doses of 0.25, 0.5 and 1 mg per week.
+Ozempic, introduced for diabetes, has a maximal approved dose of 2.0mg and Wegovy for obesity a most dose of 2.4 mg per week.
 Each dose is given as a subcutaneous injection with a pen injector once a week.
 To prevent GI side effects, starting and intermediate doses of 0.25 & 0 .5 mg are used to titrate up to these doses.
-Weight loss increases as dose is increased beginning at 1 mg/week after 3-4 weeks when the “steady state is achieved.”
+Dr Lipman encourages his patients to take the lowest dose that is effective always balancing weight loss against side effects.Both Ozempic and Wegovy are difficult to find.
+The compounded Semaglutides are available from many compound pharmacies and produce equal results.
+Sometimes with less side effects.

 - 4 mg pen—injection points at 1 mg intervals.
 You can lower doses by micro dialing